Who can travel to Japan in 2021?

-In the continuous flow of unclear, biased, sometimes full of contradictions, and confusing information provided in the media, it can be difficult to understand which category of travelers is really authorized to enter Japanese territory at a precise moment.
+In the continuous flow of unclear, biased, and sometimes contradictory or confusing information provided in the media, it can be difficult to understand which category of travelers is really authorized to enter the Japanese territory at the moment.

-Additionally, a handful of airlines continue to run weekly round trips between Japan and the other continents.
-For example, three of the main companies (Air France, Japan Airlines and All Nippon Airways) have maintained direct flights ✈️ between Paris and Tokyo, every three days on average.
+Additionally, several airlines continue to run weekly round trips between Japan and the other continents.
+For example, three of the main companies (Air France, Japan Airlines and All Nippon Airways) have maintained direct flights ✈️ between Paris and Tokyo, every two to three days on average.

-As a complement to our article "When and how to travel in japan with looming coronavirus 🦠" (see below), we thought it was necessary to take stock on the gradual reopening of Japanese borders.
-This article will naturally be updated following new announcements made by Japanese government.
+As a complement to our article "When and how to travel in japan with looming coronavirus 🦠" (see below), we thought necessary to take stock on the gradual reopening of Japanese borders according to the visa type.
+This article will naturally be updated following new announcements by the Japanese government.

-Presently Japan has barred entry from 159 countries, in other words, almost 100% of foreign visitors.
+Tourists from all countries are currently barred entry in Japan.
 As far as Kanpai’s readers are concerned, the list includes Western Europe, Canada, the United States, and all developed countries, inter alia.

 Want to know when Japan will reopen its borders?
 Subscribe to Kanpai’s Newsletter and get information on real time:

-Coming back to Japan or going to live in Japan is possible under precise and strict conditions.
+Coming back to Japan or going to live in Japan is possible under conditions since September 2020.

-Foreign expatriates in Japan were "stuck" in or outside the country between late March and the end of August: if they left, the probability was high that they cannot return, notwithstanding their situation in Japan.
-About ~90.000 foreign residents (on a total of 2,6 million) were affected by the impossibility to return to Japan.
+Foreign expatriates in Japan were "stuck" in or outside the country between late March and the end of August: if they left, the probability was high that they could not return, notwithstanding their situation in Japan.
+About ~90,000 foreign residents (on a total of 2,6 million) were affected by the impossibility to return to Japan.

 Since September 1, expatriates who left Japan are finally authorized to come back, regardless of their departure date, under the following conditions:

-- Proof in English of a negative PCR test made 48h before arrival;
+- Proof in English of a negative PCR test made less than 72h before leaving their country,

 - Immigration permission delivered by their countries’ Embassy; and,